Is Luxury Watch Investing Worth It? Complete Investor's Guide

 • Guaranteed profit

-• Replacement for stocks or bonds
+• Replacement for stocks, bonds, or retirement accounts (IKE/IKZE)

-• Good idea if you don't understand watches
+• Good idea if you don't understand watches or the market

 Watches ARE: